– this page as pdf –

 About

-Mondrian is written in JAVA and is distributed as native application (wrapper) for MacOS X and Windows.
+Mondrian is written in JAVA and is distributed as a native application (wrapper) for MacOS X and Windows.
 Linux users need to start the jar-file.
 The latest version can be downloaded here.

 News: